Choosing a Place of Birth during COVID-19 (free eBook)

 Offer practical recommendations so you can apply what you’ve learned to making and implementing your plans.

-Vaginal Birth after Cesarean is a streamable, narrated slide lecture that can be viewed on any device.
-The specialized presentation software allows you to go at your own pace and jump to any slide of your choosing.
+Vaginal Birth after Cesarean is a streamable, narrated digital presentation that can be viewed on any device.
+The virtual classroom allows you to go at your own pace and jump to any slide of your choosing.
+The presentation also includes links to selected internet resources.

-In addition, CBU’s Facebook page provides a forum for you to engage in dialog with CBU lecturers and other pregnant women as well as the option to contact lecture presenters privately.
+In addition, CBU’s Facebook page provides a forum and community for you to dialog with CBU instructors and other pregnant women, including an option to contact instructors privately.

 This course will enable you to weigh the risks of planned VBAC versus elective repeat cesarean according to your individual circumstances and refutes common reasons for denying VBAC.
 Its “take-away” section details optimal labor care practices and policies that will minimize the chance of the scar giving way and maximize likelihood of VBAC as well as suggests strategies for an optimal cesarean.

 Childbirth U is intended to help you make informed decisions about maternity care; however, the information found on this website is not a substitute for professional medical advice.
 You should consult your physician or midwife before acting on any of the information you find here.
 While the content of CBU lectures is believed to be true and accurate at the time of publication, we accept no legal responsibility for any errors or omissions that may be made and make no warranty, express or implied, with respect to the content of CBU lectures.

 Frequently Asked Questions

-How long will it take me to complete the course?
+How long will it take me to complete the masterclass?

-Course lectures are self-paced.
+The class is self-paced.
 You can take as long as you need.
-If you pause a lecture, the special software will remember where you left off and offer the option to begin there or start over when you return to it.
-Course lectures are also independent of each other.
-They may be viewed in any order, and, while we recommend taking the entire course, you can skip lectures on topics that don’t interest you.
+If you pause a presentation, the virtual classroom will remember where you left off and offer the option to begin there or start over when you return to it.

-What devices will allow me to access course lectures?
+What devices will allow me to access the virtual class?

 It can be viewed on any device capable of internet streaming.